hatheroldev/mc-calc/README.md

 ### Simple Calculations

-Say your write code in `C` and want to evaluate the following formulas:
+Say you write code in `C` and want to evaluate the following formulas:

 ```c
 #defun BITMASK_BIT1 2^1